SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Smart_Serial_Client_Example.md

 ### Help Page

-This page displays information about the driver and its functionality.
+This page displays information about the connector and its functionality.

 ### Basic Serial Page